eljeh/edbastarachecom-11ty-netlify/src/projects/rent-calculator.md

 	]
 ---

+## Project Overview
-The objective of our web-based tool was to simplify the process of finding affordable rental properties based on income, using CMHC's Rental Market Data.
-The Rent Calculator Widget provides users with an intuitive interface to make well-informed decisions regarding their housing options.
+The Rental Affordability Calculator project aimed to simplify the process of finding affordable rental properties based on income, utilizing CMHC's Rental Market Data.
+The objective was to create a user-friendly web-based tool that assists individuals and families in determining their rental affordability range.

+## Key Project Deliverables
+1. **User-Friendly Interface:** A well-designed and intuitive interface that allows users to input their monthly income effortlessly and calculates their affordable rent range based on CMHC's Rental Market Data.
-Our main goal for the Rent Calculator project was to create a user-friendly tool that helps individuals and families find rental properties within their affordability range.
-By calculating an affordable rent range based on the user's monthly income and CMHC's Rental Market Data, the widget presents a prefiltered link to list of rental properties that fall within this range.
+2. **Rent Affordability Calculation Algorithm:** Development of a robust algorithm that accurately calculates the affordable rent range based on the user's monthly income and CMHC's Rental Market Data.

-We prioritized developing an intuitive and user-friendly interface for the widget.
-The design is easy to navigate, allowing users to input their monthly income effortlessly and quickly access the list of recommended rental properties within their affordability range.

-We ensured that the Rent Calculator Widget is responsive and compatible with various devices, ensuring seamless access regardless of the user's device.
-By employing a user-friendly interface, the widget facilitates informed decision-making about housing options.
+3. **Responsive Design:** Ensuring that the Rental Affordability Calculator is responsive and compatible with various devices, enabling seamless access and a consistent user experience across platforms.